cardano-foundation/CIPs/CIP-0122/README.md

 following workflow doesn't produce unexpected results:

-1. Convert a `BuiltinInteger` to `BuiltinByteString` using `builtinIntegerToByteString` with the most-significant-first endianness argument.
+1. Convert a `BuiltinInteger` to `BuiltinByteString` using `integerToByteString` with the most-significant-first endianness argument.
 2. Manipulate the bits of the result of step 1 using the operations specified here.
-3. Convert the result of step 2 back to a `BuiltinInteger` using `builtinByteStringToInteger` with the most-significant-first endianness argument.
+3. Convert the result of step 2 back to a `BuiltinInteger` using `byteStringToInteger` with the most-significant-first endianness argument.

 This workflow is directly relevant to Case 2.
 The Argon2 family of hashes use